Mrkfrnndz0103/soc5-internalTool/README.md

 - Ensure backend is running and CORS is configured

 ### Google OAuth Not Working
-- Verify `VITE_GOOGLE_CLIENT_ID` is correct
+- Verify SeaTalk webhook is deployed and accessible
-- Check redirect URIs in Google Cloud Console
-- Ensure domain is added to authorized origins
+- Check deep link is registered with SeaTalk platform
+- Ensure user's SeaTalk email matches database email
+- Check `seatalk_sessions` table for session records

 ## Documentation